 Most teachers know what it feels like to buried under a pile of marking (or what I call “grading”).
 Once I spent the entire week of Toussaint vacation grading exams, and it took more time than an actual week of teaching.
 The only bright spot was finding hilarious mistranslations and other mirth-inducing wranglings of the English language.

 Note: I recently blogged about the visas and jobs that have allowed me to live in France over the last 3+ years.
 This post is about all the different long-stay working visas for France that I know of, because I’ve received quite a few inquiries on this topic.
 My previous post doesn’t discuss most of these options, since they don’t apply to me personally.
-There certainly may be other ways to legally live and work in France that I do not know about.
+There are other ways to legally live and work in France that are not listed here.
 This list is based on my personal experience and research.
-Some of you may know more than I do about some of these visas, so please feel free to jump in with information, corrections, and links to posts you’ve written in the comments!
+Some of you may know more than I do about some of these visas, so please feel free to jump in with additional information in the comments.

 People contact me often with questions about teaching English in France.
 Some find me through my blog, some find me through the International TEFL Academy alumni group.
 I am totally happy for people to reach out to me with questions.
 I had so many questions before I came here, and I’m still grateful for the supportive expat community.